nestorbird/NotiBell-Flutter-App/README.md

-# apprize_mobile_app
+# NotiBell Mobile App

-A new Flutter project.
+Manage approvals at your fingertips.
 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a NotiBell mobile application.

 A few resources to get you started if this is your first Flutter project: